Employment Policies

 Proficiency – Every program and tour must be led by someone who has a full grasp of the material to be presented and is able to convey that material.

-Purchasing – Purchases are to be made only from suppliers approved by the park manager, and any purchase exceeding $100 must have prior approval.
-No individual is to make purchases on behalf of the Conservancy except where provided for by a job description.
+Purchasing – Purchases are to be made only from suppliers approved by the Director of Finance, and any purchase exceeding $100 must have that Director’s approval.
+No individual is to make purchases on behalf of the Conservancy except as stated in a job description.

 Quitting – A two-week notice is appreciated from anyone planning to quit.
 If an employee takes a leave of absence without written notice the lack of notice will be taken as quitting without notice.

-Quitting During Training – Because employment at Laurel Caverns places newly hired individuals into an exciting and unfamiliar environment, occasionally, newly hired employees accept employment tentatively, some even as a matter of curiosity rather than as a commitment to employment, and then quit after being given the high-adventure experiences that come with the familiarization process.
+Quitting During Training – Because employment at Laurel Caverns places newly hired individuals into an exciting and unfamiliar environment, occasionally, newly hired employees accept employment tentatively, some even as a matter of curiosity rather than as a commitment to employment, then quit after being given the high-adventure experiences that come with the familiarization process.
 This practice is understandable, but very unfair to the applicants not hired.
-Accordingly, the first three days of training will be paid only when matched by three days of service to the visitors of the Park.
+Accordingly, the first three days of training will be paid only when matched by three days of service to the Park’s visitors.

 Safety Concerns – All safety concerns are to be reported immediately to the Day Manager.
-If an on-going safety concern is not addressed within a reasonable time, following an oral report, the report shall be put in writing and sent to the President of the Laurel Caverns Conservancy with the steps believed needed for resolution.
-If it is still not addressed to the satisfaction of the reporter, then the steps outlined in the OSHA poster in the staff lounge should be followed.
-No employee, following these procedures, is to be penalized in any way for reporting a safety violation.
+If an on-going safety concern is not addressed within a reasonable time, following an oral report, the report shall be put in writing and sent to the President of the Laurel Caverns Conservancy.
+If, after a reasonable time-period, it is still not addressed, then the steps outlined in the OSHA poster in the staff lounge should be followed.

 Secure Wage Rate – No employee may suffer a cut in current hourly pay rate due to a change in assignments.

-Service Counters – All service areas and gift shop displays are to be maintained in a clean and attractive way under the supervision of the Day Manager.
-Of special concern is the following: (1) Employee food and beverages shall not be placed or kept on the service counter or in the display counters.
-(2) The service desk personnel are to keep their food in the service desk annex and all other employees are to keep their food in the staff lounge.
-(3) Display areas are to be kept dust free.
-(4) All visitor signage are to have a professional appearance.
+Service Counters – All service areas and gift shop displays are to be maintained in a clean and attractive way under the supervision of the Director of Hospitality.
+The following stewardship policies are to be followed: (1) Employees are to keep their lights, personal items, food and beverages in the staff lounge, not on the service counters or in the display counters.
+(2) Display and counter areas are to be kept free dust and “debris” that gives them a messy appearance.

 Sexual Harassment – Sexual harassment will not be tolerated.
-Where the harassment arises from a guest the employee is to leave the guest, if possible, and report the incident to the Manager on duty who shall, upon such a report, be obligated by this policy manual to provide the guest with another service provider.
-If the Manager on duty feels the employee is overreacting, they must still make the substitution and deal with a deeper investigation into the employee’s claims at a later time.
-Where the harassment arises from a fellow member of the Conservancy, the harassed employee is to address the concern with the offending individual using the hostile work environment protocols.
-No employee shall in any way suffer any loss of wages or change in status with the Conservancy from a sexual harassment report except, of course, in cases of false report.
+Where the harassment arises from a guest the employee is to leave the guest, if possible, and report the incident to the nearest Director or Manager who shall be obligated, by this policy, to provide the guest with another service provider.
+If the Director or Manager feels the employee is overreacting, they must still make the substitution and, later, deal with a deeper investigation into the employee’s concern.
+Where the harassment arises from a fellow member of the Conservancy, the harassed employee is to first address the concern with the offending individual.
+If this does not resolve the problem, grievance procedures are to be followed.
+If these procedures find the harassment is a consequence of a violation of the non-dating policy, the Conservancy, having no right to involve itself in the personal lives of its employees, must recuse itself from involvement.
+No employee shall, in any way, suffer any loss of wages or change in status from the filing of a sexual harassment report.

 Smoke Detectors – Smoke detectors are to be installed in every storage area having more than 50 square feet and in all classrooms, sales areas and offices of the Visitors’ Center.
-Batteries are to be replaced and the detectors inspected every March, July and November.
-Any problems or defects noted in this equipment between inspections should be reported immediately to management.
-Oversight of the smoke detectors belongs to the Security Manager.
+Batteries are to be replaced, and the detectors inspected every March, July and November.
+Any problems or defects noted in this equipment between inspections should be reported immediately to the Director of Maintenance.

-Smoking – The Norman E. Cale Visitors’ Center is to be a smoke free area.
+Smoking – The Visitors’ Center is to be a smoke free area.

-Staff Lounge – A staff lounge, having a refrigerator, micro-wave oven, tables and sink shall be provided to all employees and this lounge shall be kept smoke free.
+Staff Lounge – A staff lounge, having a refrigerator, micro-wave oven, tables and lockers shall be provided to all employees.
+The Floor Manager has oversight of the Staff Lounge.

 Testing and Certification – All testing and certification requirements are to be followed as identified in one’s job description.
 Employees are to be paid their regular hourly wage while participating in any on premise test or certification procedure.
 However, no off-premise testing or certification, unless specifically identified by management for employment retention, is to be paid for.
 Red Cross certification fees will be paid for by the Conservancy, however, any off-premise hours spent acquiring this certification will not be reimbursed except with written arrangements with the manger.

-Time Records – Hourly earnings shall be based on time cards as electronically stamped.
+Time Records – Hourly earnings shall be based on timecards as electronically recorded.
 No hours will be paid, not electronically reported, except for work done off the property.
-Payment for those times shall be based upon the completion of a written time report which shall show the date, starting and completion times, and activity involved.
+Payment for those times shall be based upon the completion of a written time report which shall show the date, starting and completion times, and activity.

-Tipping – Even the beginning hourly wage rate, translated into an annual salary, comes to $34,000/year.
-Further, because there are heavy IRS fines on employers who under-report tips received, and the fact that in 2019, all employee reported tips, combined, came to less than $400, the Conservancy has a no-tipping policy.
-In its place, there is a 20 cents per ticket stub bonus for tour guides and a $5,000 merit-reward fund, apportioned by visitor votes for exceptional service, to reward employees.
-Employees are not to request, encourage, hint at, or post signs doing the same, a tip from visitors.
+Tipping – For many reasons the Conservancy has a no-tipping policy.
+In its place, there is a 10 cents per ticket-stub bonus for tour guides and a $5,000 merit-reward fund, apportioned by visitor votes for exceptional service, to reward employees.
+Employees are not to request, encourage, hint at, or post signs requesting a tip from visitors.

 Tools – The Conservancy is to provide the necessary tools and equipment needed for every task.
 This equipment is neither to be used for personal use nor removed from the park unless approved by management.

-Training – Training is not something done only immediately following hiring but is an ongoing process of learning and performance improvement.
-Therefore, testing, certification, mentoring, performance assessments and performance improvements are all to be considered as part of an on-going cycle.
+Training – Training, testing, certification, mentoring, performance assessments and performance enhancement plans are all to be considered as part of an on-going process of learning and career development.

-Tours and Programs – All tours and programs are to be designed so as to achieve well-defined learning objectives, combining activity with learning in interesting “hands on” way.
+Tours and Programs – All tours and programs are to be designed to achieve well-defined learning objectives, combining activity with learning in interesting “hands on” ways.

 Under-the-influence – No one is to report to work in that state called by law “under the influence” in that they might pose a safety threat to themselves or others.
-No one judged to be in this state should be permitted to leave the property and the Conservancy shall pay for any transportation cost needed to get the employee home safely.
-The Day Manager’s prima facie judgment in deciding the issue will be backed by the Conservancy.
-Three such appearances within a sixty-day period will require a letter from a physician, or social services agency advising the Conservancy as to how to proceed, so that both the employee’s best interest and the safety of park guests are preserved.
+No one judged to be in this state should be permitted to leave the property and the Conservancy shall pay any transportation cost needed to get the employee home safely.
+The employee’s Day-Manager’s prima facie judgment in deciding the issue will be backed by the Conservancy.
+Three such appearances within a sixty-day period will require a letter from a physician, or social services agency advising the Conservancy as to how to proceed, so that both the employee’s best interest is upheld.

 Vacations – Vacation schedules, like days available, are left up to the employees in the hopes that there will always be enough individuals available to meet visitor service demands.
-However, when large numbers of staff all take off at the same time and shortfalls occur, the response of management is to increase the size of the employee base, degrading average pay incomes.
-To keep the size of the employee base down it is suggested that employees attempt as much as possible to self-regulate their days off.
+However, when large numbers of staff all take off at the same time and shortfalls occur, the response of the Director of Employment is to increase the size of the employee base, degrading average incomes.
+To keep the size of the employee base down, it is suggested that employees attempt, as much as possible, to self-regulate their days off.

-Visitor Needs – The Conservancy exists to serve the public; thus, the manager on duty has the task of seeing to it that the immediate service and accommodation needs of the on-premise public are met.
-Visitor needs take priority over all other activities within the park and so requests for help by the Day Manager are to be honored.
-There is no report, no construction project, and no mowing job more important than a visitor who needs a caving interpreter, a guided tour, assistance with a wheel chair, a clean restroom, or safe cave path.
-If any individual feels put upon by a particular visitor request the request is to be honored and then followed by a written statement of grievance to the Day Manager or General Manager.
-The ignoring of any request from a manager on duty, which negatively impacts visitor experience, will result in disciplinary action.
-Naturally, this policy is subject to the provision that equipment, tools, and chemicals not be hurriedly abandoned in a way that leaves behind a safety hazard.
+Visitor Needs – The Conservancy exists to serve the public; thus, all managers on duty have the task of seeing that the immediate service and accommodation needs of the on-premise public are met.
+Visitor needs take priority over all other activities within the park; so, requests for help by a manager are to be honored.
+If any individual feels put upon by such a request, the request is to be honored and then followed by a written statement of grievance to the Management Team, which will provide fair compensation.
+The ignoring of any request from a manager on duty, which negatively impacts visitor experience, will result in a PEP.

-Visitors’ Center Appearance – Hallways, restrooms, assembly areas, and classrooms are to be maintained in a clean and attractive way.
-A review of each is to be done on a daily basis.
+Visitors’ Center Appearance – All leased rooms are to be maintained in a clean and attractive way.

 Weapons – No lethal weapons are to be introduced to the park, by employees, except under conditions approved by management.
 Depending upon severity, a violation of this policy could result in immediate discharge.

-Zero Tolerance – The Conservancy shall have a zero-tolerance policy for all acts of an unlawful nature as well as any act that promotes discrimination, bullying, intolerance or any blatant disregard for safety to guests, employees or the continued existence of the Conservancy.
-The General Manager shall be the deciding voice as to zero-tolerance policy.
-Offenses of the zero-tolerance policy shall result in immediate dismissal.
-If a zero-tolerance discharge is disputed, the Conservancy will pay the cost of hiring a mutually agreed upon attorney whose finding will be binding upon both parties.
+Zero Tolerance – The Conservancy shall have a zero-tolerance policy for all acts of an unlawful nature as well as any act that promotes discrimination, bullying, intolerance or any blatant disregard for the safety of guests or employees.
+The Management Team shall be the deciding voice as to policy violation.
+Zero-tolerance policy offenses shall result in immediate dismissal.
+If a zero-tolerance discharge is disputed, the Conservancy will pay the cost of hiring a mutually agreed-upon attorney whose finding will be binding upon both parties.